 - Reduce the amount of salt in your diet and use less salt in cooking.
 The recommended amount is no more than 6g a day (see page 4 for more information).

-- If you drink alcohol, do so in moderation - guidelines for women are up to 2 to 3 units of alcohol a day.
+- If you drink alcohol, do so in moderation - guidelines for women are up to 14 units of alcohol per week, spread evenly over three or more days.
 A unit is half a pint or ordinary-strength beer, lager or cider, a small glass of 9% ABV wine (125ml) or a single measure of spirits.
 Nowadays many drinks are much stronger.
 So for example, a large glass (250ml) of 12% ABV wine is 3 units.

 - Keep hydrated.
 Try and drink 6-8 glasses of fluid a day.